mavryk-network/mavryk-k8s/docs/Prerequisites.md

   octez: <image>
 ```

-where image is `tezos:latest` or whatever.
+where image is `mavryk:latest` or whatever.

 Then install the chart as above.

 ## Notes

-- We recommend using a very nice GUI for your k8s Tezos chain infrastructure called [Lens](https://k8slens.dev/).
-This allows you to easily see all of the k8s resources that have been spun up as well as to view the logs for your Tezos nodes.
+- We recommend using a very nice GUI for your k8s Mavryk chain infrastructure called [Lens](https://k8slens.dev/).
+This allows you to easily see all of the k8s resources that have been spun up as well as to view the logs for your Mavryk nodes.
 Checkout a similar tool called [k9s](https://k9scli.io/) that works in the CLI.

-- Check out Oxheadalpha's Typescript node module [tezos-pulumi](https://github.com/oxheadalpha/tezos-pulumi) to deploy tezos-k8s in [AWS EKS](https://aws.amazon.com/eks/).
+- Check out Oxheadalpha's Typescript node module [tezos-pulumi](https://github.com/oxheadalpha/tezos-pulumi) to deploy mavryk-k8s in [AWS EKS](https://aws.amazon.com/eks/).